spatie/laravel-model-status/README.md

 #### Validating a status before setting it

-You can set custom validation to the status:
+You can add custom validation when setting a status by overwriting the `isValidStatus` method:

 ```php
 public function isValidStatus(string $name, string $description): bool